-You may not have thought of yourself as being disabled before, but it is worth considering whether you might be entitled to support, as a disability within UK Equality Law is defined as anyone with a condition that has a substantial and long-term adverse effect on normal day-to-day activity.
+You may not have thought of yourself as being disabled before, but it is worth considering whether you might be entitled to support at University, as a disability within UK Equality Law is defined as anyone with a condition that has or is likely to have a substantial and long-term (12 months or more) adverse effect on normal day-to-day activity.
 This covers a range of conditions including (but not limited to):

-Specific learning difficulties such as dyslexia, dyspraxia or attention deficit hyperactivity disorder (ADHD)

-- Long term medical conditions eg chronic fatigue syndrome, epilepsy, diabetes, cancer.
-HIV
+- Specific learning difficulties such as dyslexia, dyspraxia or attention deficit hyperactivity disorder (ADHD) - Long term medical conditions eg chronic fatigue syndrome, epilepsy, diabetes, cancer, HIV

 - Mental health conditions

 - Autistic spectrum conditions

 - Sensory impairments

 - Physical/mobility difficulties.